2024 Solar Incentives Guide for Glen Allen, VA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies to solar panels installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-The credit initially covered 30% of the total cost – for panels, equipment, accessories and labor – although the percentage may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the claim amount.
+The ITC applies to the total cost of installing solar panels, including the panels themselves as well as equipment, labor and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence that you own and that is located in the United States.
+Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
+There is no maximum claim amount.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Glen Allen solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Glen Allen solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives